luispdm/duckair/99_rust_book/11_tests/README.md

 cargo test lib:: # it runs all the tests in the "lib" module
 ```
 `cargo test --ignored` runs only the ignored tests

+`cargo test --test integration_test` to run only the integration tests in the file `tests/integration_test.rs`